Copernicium: Naming

-it was pointed out that the symbol Cp was previously associated with the name cassiopeium (cassiopium), now known as lutetium (Lu), and the compound cyclopentadiene.
-For this reason, the IUPAC disallowed the use of Cp as a future symbol, prompting the GSI team to put forward the symbol Cn as an alternative.
+it was pointed out that the symbol Cp was previously associated with the name cassiopeium (cassiopium), now known as lutetium (Lu).
+Moreover, Cp is frequently used today to mean the cyclopentadienyl ligand (C5H5).
+Primarily because cassiopeium (Cp) was (until 1949) accepted by IUPAC as an alternative allowed name for lutetium, the IUPAC disallowed the use of Cp as a future symbol, prompting the GSI team to put forward the symbol Cn as an alternative.
 On 19 February 2010, the 537th anniversary of Copernicus' birth, IUPAC officially accepted the proposed name and symbol.

 Isotopes

 Copernicium has no stable or naturally occurring isotopes.
 Several radioactive isotopes have been synthesized in the laboratory, either by fusing two atoms or by observing the decay of heavier elements.
-Seven different isotopes have been reported with mass numbers 277 and 281–286, and one unconfirmed metastable isomer in 285Cn has been reported.
+Eight different isotopes have been reported with mass numbers 277 and 280–286, and one unconfirmed metastable isomer in 285Cn has been reported.
 Most of these decay predominantly through alpha decay, but some undergo spontaneous fission, and copernicium-283 may have an electron capture branch.

 The isotope copernicium-283 was instrumental in the confirmation of the discoveries of the elements flerovium and livermorium.